-Sentio’s Augmented Mental Health Program Sentio’s new Augmented Mental Health Program uses a combination of evidence-based behavioral techniques (Cognitive Behavioral Therapy, Mindfulness, Positive psychology) and Feel, the company’s emotion recognition technology that provides 24x7 continuous monitoring and real-time coaching.
+Sentio’s Augmented Mental Health Program Sentio’s new Augmented Mental Health Program uses a combination of evidence-based behavioral techniques and Feel, the company’s emotion recognition technology that provides 24x7 continuous monitoring and real-time coaching.

 Feel consists of 3 parts: the Wristband, Proprietary Algorithms, and the Mobile Application.
 The wristband has integrated bio-sensors that monitor a variety of physiological signals throughout the day, while in the background, proprietary algorithms analyze these signals to recognize the wearer’s emotions.
-The mobile application receives the data from the wristband and monitors the emotions of the user, providing personalized recommendations as well as real-time coaching and intervention based on the principles of Cognitive Behavioral Therapy.
+The mobile application receives the data from the wristband and monitors the emotions of the user, providing personalized recommendations as well as real-time coaching and intervention based on the principles of evidence-based techniques.

 Sentio’s program for Augmented Mental Health includes all of the following: